Not an American user?

 Magic occupies an important place in the game, also departing from the style of the preceding games.
 The player still needs to gather reagents for spells; however, the exact preparation and casting of the spell differs depending on the elemental school it belongs to.
 There are four different magic schools in the game, and mastering their spells bears plot-related importance as well.

-was released separately, which added voices to some of the major game characters.
-It was included in the CD-ROM edition
+A speech pack was released separately, which added voices to some of the major game characters.
+It was included in the CD-ROM edition of the game.

 - "Ultima VIII: פגאן" -- Hebrew spelling